Caring for Your 15-Month-Old

 - Encourage, but never force, your baby to eat three meals a day, plus two snacks (usually mid-morning and mid-afternoon).
 Offer a cup (rather than a bottle) to your baby during mealtimes.

 - As a parent/caregiver, it is your job to offer age-appropriate healthy food choices during regular mealtimes.
 It is up to the child to choose what and how much to eat.
 If your child will not eat what you give him or her, it is suggested not to give him or her other food.
 He or she will eat at the next mealtime.
-Avoid giving juice, soda, tea, coffee and flavored drinks.
+Avoid giving juice.
+Do not give soda, tea, coffee or flavored drinks.

 - Encourage regular mealtimes for your toddler, preferably together with the family.